RestlessTail/ggGenshin/README.md

 print(p + scale_fill_albedo())
 ```

-Each palette of ggGenshin has both discrete and continuous version. ggGenshin returns a discrete palette by default.
-Use `discrete = FALSE` to create continuous palette.
+Each palette of ggGenshin has both discrete and continuous versions. ggGenshin returns a discrete palette by default.
+Use `discrete = FALSE` to create a continuous palette.

 ```R
 #p is a ggplot object